Audition & Portfolio Review

 3. Materials/media used

-4. Description of work and inspiration behind it
+4. Brief description of work and inspiration behind it

 Slideroom Portfolio Submission Note: There are five document slots available to you on your Slideroom account.
 Please don't let that limit how many works you submit.
-If you would like to submit more than five, add several pieces to one document and upload that.
+If you would like to submit more than five, add several pieces to one document (ex: Google Slideshow Presentation) and upload that.

 Drawing From Observation